albertvillanova/fastpages/README.md

 - To include code in a collapsable cell that **is collapsed by default**, place the comment `#collapse` at the top of the code cell.
 - To include code in a collapsable cell that **is open by default**, place the comment `#collapse_show` or `#collapse-show` at the top of the code cell.
+- To include the output under a collapsable element that is closed by default, place the comment `#collapse_output` or `#collapse-output` at the top of the code cell.

 ### Embedded Twitter and YouTube Content
 In a markdown cell in your notebook, use the following markdown shortcuts to embed Twitter cards and YouTube Videos.